testomatio/docs/src/content/docs/reference/import-js.md

 ### Auto-assign Test IDs in Source Code

-To easily match tests in code with tests in Testomatio it is recommend to use Testomatio IDs to map a test in source code to a test in Testomatio.
+To disable guess matching for tests it is recommend to use Testomatio IDs to map a test in source code to a test in Testomatio.
 Testomatio IDs can be put automatically into the test names into source code when `--update-ids` option is used:

 ```
 TESTOMATIO=11111111 npx check-tests CodeceptJS "**/*{.,_}{test,spec}.js" --update-ids